mahaboobsub/codeSnippet/README.md

 POST	/api/v1/snippet/:id/comment	Creates a new comment for a snippet.
 Body: { "text" }
 🗺️ Future Improvements

-Integrate a persistent database (e.g., MongoDB, PostgreSQL).
+Integrate a persistent database (e.g., MongoDB, PostgreSQL) for each service.

+Add an event bus (like RabbitMQ or Kafka) for asynchronous communication between services.

-Add user authentication and authorization (e.g., JWT).
+Implement user authentication and authorization.

+Containerize services using Docker and orchestrate with Docker Compose.

 Implement full CRUD (Update/Delete) for snippets and comments.

-Add client-side routing for dedicated snippet detail pages.

-Enhance UI with loading states, error modals, and form validation.

 📜 License